 - What do you wish you knew before enrolling?

 What students and alumni tell you might surprise you and could be extremely valuable in determining the right graduate school for you.

 You can also speak with graduate admissions advisors to help you narrow your options.
 They have experience guiding students to make this type of decision and can provide you with the outcomes of past students whose goals were similar to yours.
-In speaking with the institution’s alumni and mentor network, you also have the opportunity to assess the type of connections you can make there, and how they may help you get ahead even after graduation.
+In speaking with the institution’s alumni and mentor network, you also have the opportunity to assess the type of connections you can make there, and how they may help you get ahead after graduation.

-7. Focus on faculty.
+7. Network with faculty.

 Faculty can make or break your graduate school experience.
 Take the time to reach out to your potential professors and get to know them.
 Don’t be afraid to ask specific questions about their background to see if it aligns with what you want to learn.

-Apply to universities that have one or more professors who focus on your area of interest, and with whom you can imagine collaborating with while earning your degree.
+Apply to universities that have one or more professors who focus on your area of interest, and with whom you can imagine collaborating while earning your degree.
 Determine if they can help facilitate your growth, and go with a program where you’re comfortable with the faculty.

 Remember that Graduate School Is a Stepping Stone

-When deciding which program to pursue, it’s important to remember that graduate school is a stepping-stone toward your personal and professional goals—not the final destination.
+When deciding which program to pursue, it’s important to remember that graduate school is a stepping stone toward your personal and professional goals—not the final destination.
 That said, the clearer you are on what you want to do following graduation, the easier it will be to find a program that aligns with your goals.

 Start early, keep your search organized, and reach out for support.
 In the end, only you can decide which program will be best for you.
 No matter what program you choose to pursue, with commitment, resilience, and hard work, you can find success.